sarahllew/about-me.resume/README.md

 # About Me:
 - 👋 Hi, I’m @sarahllew
-- 🍀 Interested in: implementing statistical algorithms for trend and data visualization to make data-driven solutions.
-- ❤️‍🩹 Fun fact: I love thrifting, hiking, and journaling!
 - 📫 How to reach me: sarahl02116@gmail.com or sarahlew@ucsb.edu

 Take a look at my Python, SQL, and R labs and projects under the repositories tab.